iv461/icey/icey/doc/source/extending_icey.md

   }
 ```
 This code is missing a declaration for `callback`, we will add it in a moment.
-The subscription is stored with `this->impl()->subscription` in the impl-object `ImageTransportSubscriberImpl` that we declared previously.
+The subscription is stored with `this->impl()->subscription` in the impl-object `ImageTransportSubscriptionImpl` that we declared previously.
 You should never store something directly in the Stream but only in the impl.
 By storing it in the impl, we also achieve that the lifetime of the subscription is bound to the lifetime of the node: The `icey::Context` creates and owns all impls.